PoshCode/Configuration/README.md

 - Lets you store almost anything in readable metadata (.psd1) files
 - Serializing (`Export`) to metadata (.psd1) files
 - Deserializing (`Import`) from metadata (.psd1) files

-## Configuration commands for loading settings:

-- Ship default configuration files with your module
-- Automatically determines where to save your settings
-    - Supports Windows roaming profiles
-    - Supports XDG settings for Linux (and MacOS)
-- Allow users to configure settings using our commands, or your wrappers
-- Supports _layered_ configurations:
-  - Machine-level config
-  - User override files
-- Supports automatic configuration of parameters values for a command
-  - Reads `Noun` configuration files in your working directory
-  - Filters only values which apply to the current command

 It supports WindowsPowerShell, as well as PowerShell Core on Windows, Linux and OS X.